fuse-box/fuse-box/docs/bundle.md

 This is a pretty basic configuration that will work with typescript.
 `fuse` in our case if a `BundleProducer`.
 You can create as many bundles as you like. `production` variable enables hash and disables cache for production builds.

 note: It's important to disable cache for production builds.
-After you have defined your master `producer`, let's move on to creating some bundles.

 ## Creating a bundle